High-Fidelity SLAM Using Gaussian Splatting with Rendering-Guided Densification and Regularized Optimization

 With regularization terms, we can achieve better reconstruction and tracking accuracy.
-Additionly, we also test with and without color and depth rendering densification, and the result (see the second row in \cref{tab:abliation_study}) reveals that the color and depth rendering densification can help improve rendering quality.
+Additionally, we test with and without color and depth rendering densification, and the result (see the second row in \cref{tab:abliation_study}) reveals that the color and depth rendering densification can help improve rendering quality.